Lounek09/DofusFlashGenerator/README.md

           ]
         }
         ```
-        *Note: This JSON is generated from the lang of Dofus Retro.
-It may appear unconventional due to its source.*
+        *Note: This JSON is generated from the lang of Dofus Retro using [Cyberia.Langzilla](https://github.com/Lounek09/Cyberia/tree/main/Cyberia.Langzilla).*
 6. Add the listed files from the official client to the internal client :
     - clips/spells/icons/*
     - clips/gfx/*.swf